-From 2020/21, none of the finance charges (such as loan interest and arrangement fees) you pay in respect of your let property are deductible from rental income.
+None of the finance charges (such as loan interest and arrangement fees) you pay in respect of your let property are deductible from rental income.
 This applies if you let residential property as an individual or jointly with other individuals, but companies can deduct all finance costs.
 There are different rules for furnished holiday lettings (see 'Holiday lettings' below).